-Choice was made due to cost of the Powerful as well “financial support for our common wealth partner, United Kingdom”.
+The choice was made due to the cost of the Powerful (Bonaventure) as well as “financial support for our Commonwealth partner, United Kingdom”.

-On March 1957, the aircraft carrier began sea trials in the English Channel.
-After completion of the sea worthiness the Bonaventure sailed to her home port Halifax, Nova Scotia, June 26 1957.
+In March 1957, the aircraft carrier began sea trials in the English Channel.
+After completion of the seaworthiness, the Bonaventure sailed to her home port Halifax, Nova Scotia, on June 26, 1957.

 1964 Mid-life refit and ultimate fate.

-In 1964, 7 years after purchasing the HMCS Bonaventure from the English government, Canadian Navy called for a mid life refit of Bonaventure.
-While the Canadian Naval Board already planned on the carrier’s upcoming refit in order to extend the aircraft carrier’s service..
+In 1964, 7 years after purchasing the HMCS Bonaventure from the English government, the Canadian Navy called for a mid-life refit of Bonaventure.
+While the Canadian Naval Board already planned on the carrier’s upcoming refit in order to extend the aircraft carrier’s service.

 They didn’t expect the numbers, the cost that was associated with the refit to rise out of control.

 So beginning in April 1966, the carrier began a refit at Davie Shipbuilding in Lauzon Quebec.
 The initial estimate for the refit was $8 million.
 However, during the refit, numerous issues with the ship were found.
 Some say these problems plagued the carrier from its initial construction.
-With the added overhaul and changes led to cost overruns and delays.
+The added overhaul and changes led to cost overruns and delays.
 In the end, the refit took 18 months and cost $17 million.
-Both behind schedule and well over budget.
-The refit was complete in August 1967
+Both are behind schedule and well over budget.
+The refit was completed in August 1967

 This aircraft carrier is only 10 years old.
-Life expectancy of an aircraft carrier 15-40 years
+The life expectancy of an aircraft carrier is 15-40 years

 Now threw all fairness, I would think the operation cost on an aircraft carrier would be huge.
-Canada has not owned one since and as of posting have no intention of building one.
+Canada has not owned one since and as of posting has no intention of building one.

-∞ Mid 1952 Canadian Liberal government purchased the HMCS Bonaventure.
+∞ In 1952 Canadian Liberal government purchased the HMCS Bonaventure.

-∞ June 1957 Canadian Conservative Government under took delivery of this obsolete
+∞ June 1957 Canadian Conservative Government undertook the delivery of this obsolete

 ∞ 1970 Liberal Government scraped the last remaining Canadian Aircraft Carrier Called the “Bonnie”